Signed in as:

 recliners and sofa

-Visually inspect and not signs of mattress damage or staining
+Visually inspect and note signs of mattress damage or staining

 Entertainment System